brauliopf/churn_prediction_ml_kaggle/README.md

 ## Components

 ### Model training playgroud (Jupyter notebook)

 On main.ipynb, I perform an EDA, split and scale data, and train several different models.
 Following, I pick the best performing model (XGBoost) and apply feature engineering and tune the models's learning rate.
 All models are saved with pickle and made available to make predictions.

 ### WebApp (Streamlit application)

 Builds UI with Streamlit, loads models and gets predictions.
 Then it makes 2 completions with different models from GROQ to generate objective messages.

 ### API (FastAPI application)

 A FastAPI app with a single method (/predict) that loads a model from a pickle file, manipulates the input for scaling and preprocessing and makes the prediction.
 The API is hosted in render.com ([API URL](https://kaggle-churn-prediction-ml.onrender.com))

 ## Future Work

 - Improve model performance with hyperparameter tuning to addess class imbalance
 - Adapt webapp to use API
-- Deploy API to GCP or AWS (lower cost)
+- Deploy API to GCP or AWS